StackOneHQ/mcp-connectors/apps/mcp-test/README.md

-# MCP Testing Agent
+# MCP Test

-Automated testing agent for model context protocol (MCP) servers.
+Automated testing tool for model context protocol (MCP) servers.
 Test your MCP servers with just a URL.

 ## Overview

 This tool provides automated testing for MCP servers using the HTTP streaming transport.
 It leverages Claude Code SDK to systematically test all available tools exposed by an MCP server, generating comprehensive test reports.

-The agent automatically discovers available tools from the MCP server by connecting and listing all tools before testing begins.
+The tool automatically discovers available tools from the MCP server by connecting and listing all tools before testing begins.

 ## Features